vaarg/Acarine/README.md

 - Guides and automates finding the EIP and EIP offset.
 - Finds Bad Characters.
 - Finds Jump Points.
-- Crafts and final exploit payload (given all prior listed information); either for Netcat or Metasploit's Meterpreter shell.
+- Crafts a final exploit payload (given all prior listed information); either for Netcat or Metasploit's Meterpreter shell.

 ## Why is this program called "Acarine"?